JKorf/Kucoin.Net/README.md

 Kucoin.Net provides two clients to interact with the Kucoin API.
 The `KucoinClient` provides all rest API calls.
 The  `KucoinSocketClient`  provides functions to interact with the websocket provided by the Kucoin API.
 Both clients are disposable and as such can be used in a `using` statement.

 ## Release notes
+* Version 2.3.9 - 05 mei 2021
+    * Fixed order deserialization when quantity is null

 * Version 2.3.8 - 04 mei 2021
     * Added some margin socket subscriptions